umfy/sanguine-oasis/posts/4-concepts.md

 ---
 id: 4
 title: Basic concepts
-updated: 6.05.2024
+updated: 1.06.2024
 snippet: details
 ---

-## Offense
+### Helping
+A character can help another character to perform a task.
+The helping player gives another player their Skill Die which then is used instead of the Base Die.

 ### Aimed hit

 You hit a specific desired point, a bullseye.
-It often causes a debuff for the target.
+It often causes a debuff or bonus damage to the target.

 ### Damage over time